ffxx68/Sharp_ce140f_emul/README.md

 This way, I reached a stage where the correct 0x41 device code, as well as the follow-up command sequence is received, but it forced me to use different pins of the Nucleo board for the return lines (Nucleo-to-Sharp), converting them to 5v and issuing to the 11-pin connector through diodes, to isolate them from inputs (Sharp-to-Nucleo).
 See schematics.
 Output and Input stages are time-separated, and during output, input pins on Nucleo needs to be set to PullNone (i.e. high impedance) mode.

-The board software is under development, as each command type from the Sharp needs to be processed and data properly formatted back.
+The board software is under development, as each command from the Sharp (DSKF, FILES, SAVE, LOAD, etc.) needs data retrieved from the SD to be properly formatted back to be accepted by the Sharp.
+This is a rather lengthy process, invoving a big deal of reverse engineering (here, the contributions of Remy, author of the https://pockemul.com/ emulator, plays a major role).

 This is a demo video I made, just to show the emulator processing for example the Sharp FILES command: https://youtu.be/5GLLVkL09qo

 The working prototype looks like this at present:
 ![20220721_090621](https://user-images.githubusercontent.com/659557/180180992-6d9be30f-607c-4927-bcbf-eb3c7a3ea95e.jpg)
-but I have in mind to move to a better looking proto-board build, maybe switching to a slightly more compact (and powerful) board, like the L432KC for example This will happen I think as soon as I reach a sufficiently stable version, mainly on the software side, where there's a work-in-progess on the most fundamental commands (FILES, SAVE, LOAD, at least), using the SD-Card as the storage device.
+but I have in mind to move to a better looking proto-board build, sooner or later, maybe also switching to a slightly more compact (and powerful) STM board, like the L432KC for example.
+This will happen I think as soon as I reach a sufficiently stable version, mostly on the software side.

 ## Software build notes
 Board firmware is built using the standard methods offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8 as the target.